 December 2020 update to this story.
 AAHA took legal action to get us to take a screenshot of this page down from our story.
 Here’s the link – AAHA Awards

 AAHA also took legal action to get us to remove other information about how they address declawing from some of our stories on our website, including the text of an email that a supporter received from AAHA.

-Manheim Pike Veterinary Hospital, in Lancaster, PA, was named the 2020 AAHA-Accredited Practice of the Year on October 1, 2020.
+Manheim Pike Veterinary Hospital, in Lancaster, PA, was named the 2020 AAHA-Accredited Practice of the Year Winner on October 1, 2020.

 They are also an American Association of Feline Practitioners (AAFP) Gold Level, Cat Friendly Practice.
 (In December AAFP announced that they will no longer allow declawing in their CAT FRIENDLY Practices starting in July 2021.)

 The best AAHA hospital in America and a Gold Cat Friendly Practice is supposed to be the best in veterinary care for all animals, especially for cats.

 We know that Manheim Pike Veterinary Hospital does a lot of great things to help and heal animals but unfortunately they also perform many declaw procedures.
 Declawing is an unnecessary, inhumane, and mutilating amputation procedure.
 There are always easy, humane alternatives to declawing.

 We sent an email to Manheim Pike Veterinary Hospital asking them questions about how they address declawing for our story and congratulated them for their AAHA award and their manager replied, “I would rather not participate in your declawing article.
 Thanks for the congratulations, we are excited and humbled.”

 Our researchers found that Manheim Pike Veterinary Hospital is a declawing hospital.